A Mercer's survey chronometer, two-day duration with Arnold…

 click the photo to enlarge

 A Mercer's survey chronometer, two-day duration with Arnold type spring detent escapement and fusee and chain movement, silvered and engraved dial marked 'Thomas Mercer Maker to the Admiralty, The Indian Colonial & USA Governments, London & St. Albans, 12781', blued steel hands.
 Hours are numbered 0-23 with Arabic numerals.
 Bayonet bezel with shuttered winding hole in the glass.
 Dial is cut away to show a 59 tooth contact lifting wheel mounted on the seconds arbor and a contact blade which is lifted each second except for the 59th in each minute to enable an audible signal in earphones each second with the silence being a warning of the approach of the full minute.
 Mounted in blackened brass cylindrical case with external battery and microphone contacts and stop/start lever and encased in later heavy leather carrying case with strap, and pouch for safety ratchet winding key.
-Originally purchased by NZ Government in 1925 (c.f.
+Originally purchased by New Zealand Government in 1925 (c.f.
 Mercer: Mercer Chronometers p.210.)

 You must be a subscriber, and be logged in to view price and dealer details.